- Customer engagement is an imperative for CPG manufacturers

 New technologies that lend themselves to this collaborative model include:

 - Most CPG organizations have Business Intelligence (BI) tools, but it is questionable whether these tools extract maximum value from enterprise data.
 Companies struggle to meaningfully use all the data, including data that is generated from channel partners.
 Without a proper BI strategy, only a small proportion of customer and shopper data is analyzed to make informed business decisions.
 A BI strategy can help merge internal and external data to create actionable reports and insights.
+Reports and insights when timely, relevant and actionable help build stronger customer relationships and improve retention.

 Ordering and promotions: Visibility into the planning and ordering processes of distributors; improving stock management processes to address aging and damages; capability to track, monitor assets and promotional goods in the system, and tracking changes in promotional plans.